web541/phpVMS-Admin-Panel-Skin/README.md

 ----------------------

-NOTE: This admin panel skin is to be used with the TPL version of phpVMS, I will be updating it to the PHP version shortly, so stay tuned.
+NOTE: This admin panel skin is to be used with the TPL version of phpVMS.
+If you are using the PHP Version of phpVMS, then please check my PHP Branch.

 ----------------------